makiftutuncu/til/README.md

 val task2: Task[String] = Delayable[Task].delay(3.seconds)("world")
 ```

 Once these tasks are run, `task2` will be delayed 3 seconds.
+This delay will occur before execution.
+There is also [`Task.delayResult`](https://github.com/monix/monix/blob/master/monix-eval/shared/src/main/scala/monix/eval/Task.scala) that will execute but delay before giving the result.

 ## 12 February 2018, Monday
 A combination of `ps`, `lsof` and `grep` can be used to find information about processes and the ports they listen to on macOS.